 • Students should consider what they would like to do in the future and what subjects would help them to achieve this.
 Use careers advice where possible to investigate the subjects that support your career path.

-• 1st to 5th of March subject areas will be covering how their subject link to future qualifications and careers so listen carefully to this information.
+• Over the weeks leading up to Option Choices subject areas will be covering how their subject links to future qualifications and careers so listen carefully to this information.

 • Research post-16 courses and consider which subjects would be relevant.

 • Try and select a variety in the subjects chosen – this will allow for greater choice post-16.

 • Do not select a subject because you want to be with a friend.
 In any case, even though you might be taking the same subject, you might be in different groups in Key Stage 4.

 • You cannot take the same subject twice.

 The right reasons to pick a subject are: